kiba/Writings/fac/chp27_dwarven_affair.md

 ***

 The party rented a stall somewhere between the prime location and the poorest for several days' gold, and unloaded the glassware onto the shelves.
-Previous expedition had already sold glassware to customers to the before this particular expedition to the fortress.
+Previous expedition had already sold glassware to customers to the locals before this missiont to the fortress.
 It's plenty of practice to screw up and learn what not to do.
-By now, two members on the team were already experienced in the art of lying the hell out to the locals about the origin of Mechatron glassware.
+By now, two members on the team were already experienced in the art of lying the hell out to the locals about the origin of Remnan glassware.
 They'll be the one hawking those goods to the dwarves here.

 Everyone gathered together once the unloading was finished.